Select Page

 And there’s something about the headline-topping ransomware variants like the WannaCry NHS attack in the UK, and the Colonial Pipeline attack in the US that reveal the direction of travel.

-Naturally, making money is top of nearly every cybercriminal’s list.
+Naturally, making money is top of nearly every cybercriminal’s list, especially ransomware gangs.
 And extortion via ransomware is a very effective method.

 But it takes, to quote Mr. Neeson, “A very particular set of skills.”
 Ransomware developers spend a lot of time building sophisticated malware, and then pivoting to a new mode of attack when vulnerabilities are patched.